Kurai1234/git-test/README.md

 You are now connected to database ''pinkturtle'' as user ''postgres''.
 ```
 ## Creating a new User
-1.to create a new user, use the 'CREATE USER' command.
+1.to create a new user, use the `CREATE USER` command.
 ```
 CREATE USER pinkturtle WITH PASSWORD '123';
 ```
-2. To exit postgresql, type the 'exit;' command and it will bring you back to 'home directory'.
+2. To exit postgresql, type the `exit;` command and it will bring you back to `home directory`.

 ## logging in a database with a new user